DreamAvatar: Text-and-Shape Guided 3D Human Avatar Generation via Diffusion Models: Methodology

-where $\mathbf{x}$ is a 3D point that will be processed by a grid frequency encoder $\gamma(\cdot)$~\cite{mildenhall2020nerf}, $\sigma$ is the density value and $\mathbf{c}$ represents color.
-Generally, the implicit function $F_\theta(\cdot)$ is implemented as an MLP with trainable parameters $\theta$.
+where $\mathbf{x}$ is a 3D point that is processed by the grid frequency encoder $\gamma(\cdot)$~\cite{mildenhall2020nerf}, and $\sigma$ and $\mathbf{c}$ denote its density value and color respectively.
+Typically, the implicit function $F_\theta(\cdot)$ is implemented as an MLP with trainable parameters $\theta$.

 (2) \textit{Volume Rendering} technique that effectively renders a 3D scene onto a 2D image.
 For each image pixel, the rendering is done by casting a ray $\mathbf{r}$ from the pixel location into the 3D scene and sampling 3D points $\boldsymbol{\mu}_i$ along $\mathbf{r}$.
-Density and color of the sampled points are predicted by $F_{\theta}$.
-The color $C$ of each image pixel is then calculated by:
+The density and color of the sampled points are predicted by $F_{\theta}$.
+The RGB color $C$ of each image pixel is then given by